ddev/ddev-contrib/recipes/civicrm/README.md

 `ddev config --project-type drupal7 --php-version 7.4 --docroot . --project-name civicrm`

-Then import the CiviCRM database with this command:
+Restore your Drupal 7 installation, and then import the CiviCRM database with this command:

 `ddev import-db --database=cividb --file=cividb.sql`